rabbah/nimbella-cli/doc/nim.md

 - For `mac` and `windows` we highly recommend using an installer.
 In that case
   - you get automated update services when new versions are available.
   - When the CLI is installed that way, it is self-contained and has no dependencies on other software
-- It is also possible to install the CLI using `npm`.
+- It is also possible to install the CLI using `npm` or `yarn`.
 In that case
   - you have to check for new versions and re-run the install when they are available
   - you must have `node` at at least version `10.0.0` because the installation depends on a locally installed `node`
-- For `linux`, use the `npm` method.
+- For `linux`, use `npm` or `yarn`.
 An installer is not available at this time, although we hope to provide one in the future.

 ### <span id="Installers"></span>Using an installer